A speculative application is one you send to a company you are interested in working for, even if they are not advertising any current vacancies.

-Many jobs (up to 70% - it is reckoned) are never formally advertised and if you wait for your ideal job to be advertised you could be missing out on other potential opportunities.
+Many jobs (up to 70% - it is reckoned) are in the ‘hidden jobs market’ and never formally advertised and if you wait for your ideal job to be advertised you could be missing out on other potential opportunities.

 What types of opportunities can I send speculative applications for?